AnimeSwap/docs/docs/tutorial/FAQ.md

 AnimeSwap Labs members like anime, comic and games.
 We want to spread and share those fanciful cultures with the world.

-Swap is concise and is the basis symbol of decentralization.
+Swap is concise and is the basis symbol of decentralized protocol.

 Combining the two, we have AnimeSwap.